 8. This Is The Reason You Can’t Stop Being Negative…

 What If the people you surround yourself with who seem like friends, are actually your enemies?

-The last thing we look at in dire situations are our friends.
-We assume they’re perfect and are incapable of doing us any harm.
+The last thing we look at in dire situations is our friends.
+We assume they’re perfect and incapable of doing us any harm.